lab1092/blender-manual_ja/manual/physics/fluid/domain.rst

 Tracer Particles
    Number of tracer particles to be put into the fluid at the beginning of the simulation.
-   To display them create another object with the :guilabel:`Particle` fluid type, explained below, that uses the same bake directory as the domain.
+   To display them create another object with the *Particle* fluid type, explained below, that uses the same bake directory as the domain.

 Generate Particles